Solacex/CCM/README.md

 ## Citation

-If you use this code, please cite:
+If you find it helpful, please consider citing:

 ```
 @inproceedings{li2020content,